Aberystwyth Castle remains

 This was further vindication of Henry’s tactics in planning his route to Bosworth.
 The route passed through remote areas of Wales to avoid significant conflict before his army had increased to full strength.
 By defeating King Richard III at Bosworth, Henry became King Henry VII and founded the Tudor dynasty which was to have a profound influence on British history.

 In 1637 Thomas Bushell was officially licensed by King Charles I to make coins in Aberystwyth Castle.
 Bushell had recently taken over the lease on silver mines in Ceredigion, a county which produced large quantities of silver and lead.
-Previously the silver went to London for minting, but Bushell persuaded the king thaberystwyth_castle_ruinsat this could be done locally.
+Previously the silver went to London for minting, but Bushell persuaded the king that this could be done locally.
 He was authorised to use Welsh silver to make the following coins: half crown, shilling, half shilling, groat, three pence, two pence, penny and half penny.

 The mint closed with the outbreak of the Civil War.
 In 1646 Aberystwyth Castle was surrendered to Parliamentarian troops, who systematically destroyed most of the castle.
 The picture on the left shows the ruins in the 1890s.